brigadecore/brigade/docs/intro/tutorial01.md

 ## Creating your first application

 For this tutorial, we'll be creating an example application written in Python which uses [Flask](http://flask.pocoo.org/) to provide a very simple UUID generator web server.
 Flask is a microframework for Python based on Werkzeug, Jinja 2 and good intentions.
+(Note that this application is written for [Python 3](https://docs.python.org/3/), specifically.)

 Let's write the web server.
 To create your app, type this command: